awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 You can specify the minimum and maximum ACU\.
 The *minimum Aurora capacity unit* is the lowest ACU to which the DB cluster can scale down\.
 The *maximum Aurora capacity unit* is the highest ACU to which the DB cluster can scale up\.
 Based on your settings, Aurora Serverless automatically creates scaling rules for thresholds for CPU utilization, connections, and available memory\.

 Aurora Serverless manages the warm pool of resources in an AWS Region to minimize scaling time\.
-When Aurora Serverless adds new resources to the Aurora DB cluster, it uses the proxy fleet to switch active client connections to the new resources\.
+When Aurora Serverless adds new resources to the Aurora DB cluster, it uses the router fleet to switch active client connections to the new resources\.
 At any specific time, you are only charged for the ACUs that are being actively used in your Aurora DB cluster\.

 ## Autoscaling for Aurora Serverless<a name="aurora-serverless.how-it-works.auto-scaling"></a>